 dontpwnme4 is in that common-password list.
 Large common-password databases are created using frequency analysis across passwords collected from different publicly leaked breaches.

-The strength of rainbow tables comes from volume not computation speed and the volume is huge!
+The strength of hash tables comes from volume not computation speed and the volume is huge!
 Each data breach adds to this volume.
 For a list of companies that have been breached visit the pwned websites list of haveibeenpwned.com.

 "There are often 'breaches' announced by attackers which in turn are exposed as hoaxes.
 There is a balance between making data searchable early and performing sufficient due diligence to establish the legitimacy of the breach." - Troy Hunt